 Parents and guardians of all new entrants to the district complete the New York State Home Language Questionnaire.
 Children of families who indicate that a language other than English is spoken at home are screened for ESL/ELL services in accordance with state and federal guidelines to determine program eligibility.
 Students who are eligible for ESL/ELL services continue in this pull-out program until they have passed the New York State English as a Second Language Test (NYSESLAT) in accordance with state and federal legislation.

 Instruction takes place daily; the amount of time is determined by the grade level and student need and is in accordance with state regulation.
-Elementary and middle school students whose scores place them at a beginning or intermediate level for ESL learning will receive two periods of ESL instruction for a total of 360 minutes per week; advanced students will receive one period per day.
-High School students who achieve scores that are at a beginning level will receive three periods of ESL instruction daily; intermediate level high school students will receive two periods per day; advanced students receive one period per day.
+Elementary and middle school students whose scores place them at a beginning or intermediate level for ENL learning will receive two periods of ENL instruction for a total of 360 minutes per week; advanced students will receive one period per day.
+High School students who achieve scores that are at a beginning level will receive three periods of ENL instruction daily; intermediate level high school students will receive two periods per day; advanced students receive one period per day.

 ESL/ELL instruction focuses on the New York State Standards for English Language Arts and uses ELL methodology for content area instruction.